Bananymous/bcalc/README.md

 ```

 # Usage
-bcalc can be used with command line arguments or from the TUI.
+bcalc can be used as CLI or TUI.

 Running the executable without any arguments starts it in TUI mode where you can do basic numeric calculations.